sushiroll4093/clone/Quick-Start.md

 Using Git
 -----------

-You can install [Git](http://git-scm.com/) on Debian/Ubuntu by running
+If you don't already have [Git](http://git-scm.com/), you can install it on Debian/Ubuntu by running

 ```
 $ sudo apt-get install git-core